A to Z Index About

 He was elected president of the First National Bank in 1891. ...
 He was a director in several companies here and abroad; president of the Waalkill Engine Company and for many years a warden of Grace Church.
 He was a member of Hoffman Lodge, F and AM and also a member of the Middletown Club. ...
 If all those whom he helped in their time of need could follow his body to Pine Hill Cemetery, a small army would throng the city's streets.

 [This obituary reports that Grace was still alive, but that Oliver Crawford Macardell had died [Albert's friend Crawf.]
 There had been thirteen children born between 1861 and 1881 -- Neppie, and sisters Jess, Agnes, brothers Con and Abram.
-Sister Grace had died at 22 in 1895.
+Sister Grace died in 1910.

 Thrall Hospital and the Middletown Asylum